 The eastern gartersnake is a habitat generalist and can be found in a wide variety of habitats, including forests, shrublands, wetlands, fields and rocky areas.
 This species also inhabits many urban and human-dominated landscapes.

 Eastern gartersnakes generally breed in the spring, soon after emerging from hibernation, but also breed in the fall.
 In some areas, mating frenzies – involving many individuals – occur near hibernation sites.
-Females typically give birth to 10 to 30 live young in midsummer.
-Up to 85 young have been reported from one female!
+Females typically give birth to 15 to 20 live young in mid-to-late summer, but broods of more than 30 have been reported.
 The young are 13 to 23 centimetres in length at birth and mature in two or three years.